-Thanks to Claire Akin’s guidance, parenting a Fiddle Leaf Fig plant becomes simple.
-Years of experience are packed into this easy-to-read book, and, as a result, I’m now a more confident plant owner.
-A must-have for any Fiddle Leaf Fig caretaker, to finally understand your plant and make it thrive.
+Thanks to Claire Akin’s guidance, parenting a fiddle leaf fig plant becomes simple.
+Years of experience are packed into this easy-to-read book, The Fiddle Leaf Fig Expert, and, as a result, I’m now a more confident plant owner.
+A must-have for any fiddle leaf fig caretaker, to finally understand your plant and make it thrive.

 INDOOR PLANT BOOK REVIEW: THE FIDDLE LEAF FIG EXPERT

 Fiddle leaf fig plants make such a unique statement in a room that it’s hard not to get your attention taken away by its violin-shaped leaves when you meet one.
 If you’re reading this article, you probably have your own fiddle leaf fig plant or plan to acquire one.
 In all cases, you’re in the right place.
 This trendy plant is native to Africa and loves bright, indirect sunlight.
 Maybe you’ve noticed a few brown spots, or your plant is visibly suffering from something and you don’t know what it is (dropping leaves, poor growth, dry tips, or even pests).
 What to do in each case?
 This book will tell you how to decipher the signals.
 But first, convince yourself that it’s not all your fault and that plant signals are hard to interpret.
 Thanks to Claire Akin, a fiddle leaf fig plant expert, you will learn how to care for fiddle leaf fig trees in the long run, and finally understand their language.